apnguyen1/floor-it/weekly-reports/Floorit2.4.2025.md

 - Have a complete UI design to being implementing for front-end.
 # Project Status (Phuong):
 ## Goals for the week:
--N/A (first week)
+- Complete UI design for homepage and gameplay interface.
 ## Progress and issues:
-- Got tickets assigned
+- Finished homepage and gameplay interface.
+- Introduction to Figma and practice working with Material UI.
 # Goals for next week:
-- Finish creating home screen UI and implementing frontend
+- Complete UI design and begin implementing frontend.